KoLA: Carefully Benchmarking World Knowledge of Large Language Models: Details of Data Collection

-For Task (1), we annotate all $500$ articles and retained $2.7$K correct triples, out of which only $459$ triples cannot be found in earlier corpora. \cref{fig:relation} illustrates the distribution of relations for all correct triplets, where blue bars represent the category b) and red bars are the number of category c).
+For Task (1), we annotate all $500$ articles and retained $2.7$K correct triples, out of which only $459$ triples cannot be found in earlier corpora. \cref{fig:relation} illustrates the distribution of relations for all correct triplets, where blue bars represent category b) correct but can be known before the certain season; and red bars are the number of category c) correct and cannot be known before the certain season.
 It can be observed that even in the Evolving data, the triplets still exhibit a long-tail distribution.
-Most of the triplets, such as "country of citizen" and "country," do not effectively convey the main content of the articles.
+Most of the triplets, such as ``country of citizen'' and ``country'', do not effectively convey the main content of the articles.
 This further reinforces our goal of annotating fine-grained event-level knowledge.

 For Task (2), we specifically select $100$ articles from the MAVEN and Evolving datasets, ensuring they possess extensive knowledge (i.e., a substantial number of entities and event triggers that are not within the lowest $20$\% frequency range).
 After completing the annotation process, we examine the number of valid events (events containing at least one argument) and the article lengths, as illustrated in \cref{fig:wiki_event} and \cref{fig:evolving_event}.